weslgeorge/Targeted-PYR1-Library-Design-App/README.md

-# PAIR-Design-App
+# Targeted-PYR1-Library-Design-App

-PAIR-Design is an App that allows for the generation of oligos to make PYR1 protein libraries using PAIR datasets to inform those libraries.
+Targeted-PYR1-Library-Design-App is an App that allows for the generation of oligos to make PYR1 protein libraries using general screen datasets to inform those libraries.

 ## Getting setup locally:

-If you want to use the PAIR-D app locally on your computer simply clone the repository into your local files.
+If you want to use the app locally on your computer simply clone the repository into your local files.
 Make sure to have R and Rstudio installed on your computer and open the app.R file using Rstudio.

 Then install the required packages with the following code in the console.